-The Company continues to advance toward initiating commercial production in 2022.
-On November 9, 2021, the Company announced that it is mobilizing its workforce and equipment on site for construction of the Production Plant.
-This stage comprises the earthworks necessary for installation of the Production Plant and infrastructure foundations.
-It is expected that approximately one million cubic meters of soil/subsoils will be moved, employing a workforce of approximately 180 personnel.
-Completion of this stage is expected within three months.
+The Company continues to advance toward initiating commercial production in 2023.
+On December 6, 2021, the Company announced the commencement of construction on site to build the foundation and infrastructure installation for its greentech DMS Production Plant, which was completed at the end of the first quarter of 2022.
+This stage comprised the earthworks necessary for installation of the Production Plant and infrastructure foundations.
+Approximately one million cubic meters of soil/subsoils was moved, employing a workforce of approximately 300 personnel.

-The Company successfully completed several workstreams involved in the pre-construction of the Project within its schedule and budget parameters.
+The Company successfully completed several workstreams involved in the pre-construction of the Production Plant within its schedule and budget parameters.
 In 2021, the Company reached major milestones towards engineering and construction, despite challenging circumstances created by the COVID-19 pandemic.